libAtoms/extxyz/README.md

 Sequence of one or more allowed characters, optionally quoted, but **must** be quoted in some circumstances.
 *   Allowed characters - all except newline
 *   Entire string **may be** surrounded by double quotes, as first and last characters (must match).
     Quotes inside string that are same as containing quotes must be escaped with backslash.
+Outermost double quotes are not considered part of string value.
 *   Strings that contain any of the following characters **must** be quoted (not just backslash escaped)
     * whitespace (regex \\s)
     * equals =
-    * double quote "
+    * double quote ", must be represented by \\"
     * comma ,
     * open or close square bracket \[ \] or curly brackets \{ \}
     * backslash, must be represented by double backslash \\\\
     * newline, must be represented by \\n
 *   Backslash \\: only present in quoted strings, only used for escaping next character.
-All backslash escaped characters are the character itself except \\n, which encodes a newline.
+All backslash escaped characters are the following character itself except \\n, which encodes a newline.
 *   Must conform to one of the following regex
     * quoted string: \("\)\(?:\(?=\(\\\\?\)\)\\2.\)\*?\\1
     * bare \(unquoted\) string: \(?:\[^\\s=",\}\{\\\]\\\[\\\\\]|\(?:\\\\\[\\s=",\}\{\\\]\\\[\\\\\]\)\)\+